 Sign up here to work with a Peer Observer in your classroom.

 CELT offers one-on-one consultations with either Toni Weiss or Liv Newman.
 Toni has worked at CELT since 2011 and has almost over 30 years of experience in the classroom.
 Dr. Liv Newman has over a decade of teaching experience and led the Center for Faculty Innovation at Loyola University for six years.
 These consultations are meant to provide you and/or your colleagues the opportunity to confidentially discuss concerns, questions, or ideas about your teaching career in and beyond the classroom.
-To schedule a one-on-one consultation please email Toni Weiss or Liv Newman.
+Submit a consultation request.

-CELT has an ever growing Lending Library filled with books on diverse topics all relevant to teaching - pedagogy, classroom management, assessment techniques, mentoring undergraduates, the science of learning, etc. Please stop into 310 Richardson building if you would like to check a book out.
+CELT has an ever growing Lending Library filled with books on diverse topics all relevant to teaching - pedagogy, classroom management, assessment techniques, mentoring undergraduates, the science of learning, etc. Please stop into B23 of the Howard-Tilton Memorial Library if you would like to check a book out.